 Ms. Love is a Sacramento born native who dedicates her time in curating the gallery with a non-traditional yet unique style that encourages imagination and emotional resonance within each guest who steps inside her creative world.
-With an open mind and heart, she enjoys meeting newcomers in the art world and accepts all ages & backgrounds of artists who have a dream of sharing their artisitic gift with our community and one day the world.
-She is an abstract painter and digital artist who uses advocacy and overcoming personal experiences of life love and her survival of abduction to provide a healing place for others to use art as a segway to detoxifying the body of stress using color therapy and self expression.
+With an open mind and heart, she enjoys meeting newcomers in the art world and accepts all ages & backgrounds of artists who have a dream of sharing their artistic gift with our community.
+She is an abstract painter and digital artist who uses advocacy and overcoming personal experiences of life, love and survival to provide a healing place for others to use art as a therapeutic method of detoxifying the body from stress using color therapy and self-expression.

 Sewasew Meaza also known by many as "Golden Ladder" is an Ethiopian born artist who is greatly inspired by the amazing work of nature creating her pieces with acrylic and ink on canvas.